autonomys-community/token-distributor/README.md

 - Addresses must be valid SS58 format addresses:
   - **Autonomys addresses** (prefix 6094): start with "su"
   - **Substrate addresses** (prefix 42): start with "5"
-- Amounts must be positive decimal numbers
+- Amounts must be positive decimal numbers with up to 18 decimal places
 - One record per line

+**💡 Existential Deposit Notice:**
+- Amounts below **0.000001 AI3** will generate warnings
+- Such transfers may fail for new accounts or accounts with insufficient balance
+- They work fine for existing accounts with sufficient balance or smart contracts
+- The tool will proceed with distribution but notify you of potential issues

 ### Running the Distributor